 The Outer Banks is distinguished as one of the most family-friendly vacation destinations on the coast, and a vacation on these islands typically entails plenty of time to reconnect and spend time with your nearest and dearest.

 Because the majority of accommodations on the Outer Banks are vacation rentals, visitors will find they can stay in a home away from home, with all the comforts and amenities that lead to full vacation days and comfortable, restful nights.
 Full kitchens, common areas, and plenty of deck room all typically come standard with a vacation rental, and some properties even feature private pools, game rooms, and even hot tubs for additional family fun.

 Outside the home, there are a world of activities to explore that are fun and entertaining for family members of all ages.
-Museums and area attractions specialize in creating educational but fun environments for visitors of all ages, and a number of area restaurants cater to large parties, and offer menus with family-friendly fare.
+Museums and area attractions specialize in creating educational and fun environments for visitors of all ages, and a number of area restaurants cater to large parties, and offer menus with family-friendly fare.
 Perhaps best of all, the majority of family activities on the Outer Banks are absolutely free, from digging for sand cabs in the ocean wash, to burying the family patriarch in the sand.
 A family beach vacation is also the perfect time to plan a family photo, and the area has dozens of expert local photographers who are pros at capturing both the beauty of the ocean or soundside background, as well as the smiles of a happy family on vacation.

 4. Go Exploring